Search. Compare. Go!

 There are lots of companies that provide car insurance in the Philippines, and some of them are a little shady.
 GoBear only works with companies licensed by the Insurance Commission – so you don’t have to worry when you’re comparing on GoBear.

-Q: What is a “Third Party” in car insurance policies?
+Q: What is a “third party” in car insurance terms?

 Well, I hope you’re not disappointed but it doesn’t have anything to do with cake and balloons.
 A third party is someone, (who’s not in your car) who gets injured (or worse), due to an accident caused by your car.